MattRead/authssl/README.md

-authssl
+AuthSSL
 =======

-Authorize by SSL Certificate Plugin for Habari
+Authorize by SSL Certificate Plugin for Habari. *Tis plugin is HIGHLY EXPERIMENTAL!!*.